Do you agree with the government's move to end international recruitment of care workers?

 Since April 2025, providers in England have faced even tougher restrictions, with the government barring them from recruiting from abroad without first trying to hire staff from the pool of overseas staff displaced from the roles they had come to the UK to fill.

-To support this, the Labour government has renewed its predecessor’s fund to help regional council partnerships find work for this group of staff, which ministers claim number over 10,000.
+To support this, the Labour government has renewed its predecessor’s fund to help regional council partnerships find work for these staff, who ministers claim number over 10,000.

 As a result of this measure, plus the already reduced level of overseas recruitment into adult social care, the impact of banning providers from recruiting from abroad outright may not be substantial.
 The Home Office estimates it will reduce migration by about 7,000 a year.

-The government will also allow providers to extend the visas of staff already in post and to hire people who have come to the UK through other immigration routes on health and care worker visas.
-They will also still be encouraged to recruit from the pool if displaced staff.
+The government will also allow providers to extend the visas of staff already in post and to hire people who have come to the UK through other immigration routes by helping them switch to health and care worker visas.
+They will also still be encouraged to recruit from the pool of displaced staff.

 However, that will not prevent many providers from finding it significantly more difficult to fill jobs when the ban comes into force, at a time when the whole sector is under substantially increased pressure from the rise in employer national insurance contributions.